sanamorii/recipes/README.md

 # recipes
 temporary recipes website until i get a domain name and web host :^)
-follow me for more shitty food recipes
+watch this page for more shitty food recipes???

 # TODO:
 - [ ] Implement Jekyll